 The vessel pictured above and the fragment of a funerary urn featured in the Maize in Mesoamerica section, both from Zapotec sites in Oaxaca, Mexico, are artifacts from the M.A.R.I. collections.

-Chicomecoatl (“Seven Serpent”), depicted here with her paper headdress, was the Aztec goddess of ripe maize and female partner of Centeotl, the male god of maize in Aztec mythology.
+Chicomecoatl (“Seven Serpent”) is depicted with her paper headdress, was the Aztec goddess of ripe maize and female partner of Centeotl, the male god of maize in Aztec mythology.

 Mesoamerican people relied on maize to fulfill both their physical and religious needs.
 The Maize God is a central figure in Mesoamerican mythology, as a figure of rebirth.